AndrewChalikias/lightinthedark/README.md

 ##### Run the project

-Type `python3 main.py` it will start a localhost server, the default port is *5000* but you can change it by passing `port=*portnumber*` as a parameter inside the app.run() on the last line.
+Type `python3 main.py` it will start a localhost server, the default port is *5000* but you can change it by passing `port=portnumber` as a parameter inside the app.run() on the last line.